List of Queen concert tours: Queen II (US) Tour

+Headlining Tours

+Queen II (UK) Tour

+In March, the band commenced on their first headlining tour of the United Kingdom to promote their new album Queen II.

 Sheer Heart Attack Tour

-The year 1974 had started with their first trip outside of Europe and an appearance at the Sunbury Music Festival in Australia.
-Although the band headlined the event on 2 February, their appearance the next day was canceled.
-In March, the band commenced on their first headlining tour of the United Kingdom to promote their new album Queen II, and then embark on their first trip to the USA.
-Once again, they supported Mott The Hoople on a four-week tour beginning in April.
-The band paid more attention to their look on stage and employed the services of Zandra Rhodes to design some of their costumes, such as Freddie Mercury and Brian May's white and black wingsuits.
-Queen's supporting stint came to an abrupt halt, however, when May collapsed from hepatitis after the New York show on 11 May, and they all had to fly home so that he could recover.
+The Sheer Heart Attack Tour was the second headlining concert tour, and first world tour by the band in support of their 1974 album Sheer Heart Attack.

 The band were soon back on the road and commenced their second tour as the headlining act, with nineteen concerts at eighteen different venues around the UK.
 The band rotated supporting acts, and the setlist contained much of the material from the new album Sheer Heart Attack.
 With more money to invest in a new stage show, the band wore new costumes for this tour and added an additional lighting rig, complete with state of the art stage effects.
 To conclude Queen's touring for the year, they extended the leg with mainland European shows, consisting of ten shows in six countries, performing over a two-and-a-half-week period.
 The year 1975 started with the American leg of the tour, before transferring to Japan.
 The tour would have been longer, but an accident involving the truck that transported their equipment meant it was not able to reach the remaining scheduled venues, which would have been a second American leg for the tour.
 In late February, on the North American tour, a handful of shows were cancelled due to Freddie Mercury's voice failing on him.
 After several doctor's visits, he was diagnosed with vocal fold nodules, which would impact him for the rest of his life.
 With this, several more shows were cancelled to allow for a more lenient touring schedule for his voice.